rock-n-code/Marvelous/README.md

 ## Documentation

 **Marvelous** includes documentation written in [HeaderDoc](https://developer.apple.com/library/mac/documentation/DeveloperTools/Conceptual/HeaderDoc/intro/intro.html), which is included with XCode.
-It also support the new feature introduced by XCode 5.0 to display source code comments as documentation in the *Quick Help Inspector*, in a *Help Popup* and for *Code Completion*.
+It also support the new feature introduced by XCode 5.0 to display source code comments as documentation in the *Quick Help Inspector*, in the *Help Popup* and *Code Completion*.

 ## Online Documentation